DanielMcDonagh/playwright-sort-by-test/03_testing-strategy.md

 # Testing Strategy

+## Technical Test Prompt 3

+What testing phases/processes would you apply to validate the implemented sorting feature, from the initial idea to production delivery? (e.g., exploratory testing, system testing, etc.)

 ## 1. Introduction

 This document outlines the planned testing approach for the "Sort By" functionality on the High Life Café product listing page.
-It describes which testing practices will be applied across the lifecycle of delivery—from initial requirements through to production validation—and how they contribute to team confidence, risk mitigation, and sustainable coverage.
+It describes which testing practices will be applied across the lifecycle of delivery - from initial requirements through to production validation-and how they contribute to team confidence, risk mitigation, and sustainable coverage.

 We take a layered approach to quality, introducing different testing types at appropriate stages, combining proactive collaboration with repeatable automation.

----

 ## 2. Testing Phases and Processes